 It should surprise no one that most members of Congress are largely supported by corporate PACs, hence why they wrote a bill that gives far more aid to big corporations than ordinary workers.

-For most Americans, the cost of their monthly bills (rent, utilities, student loan payments, etc.) exceed $1,200 let alone the cost of groceries.
+For most Americans, the cost of their monthly bills (rent, utilities, student loan payments, etc.) exceeds $1,200 let alone the cost of groceries.

 I am calling on Congress to institute mobile voting and pass a new COVID-19 package that truly meets the needs of this crisis.
 We need a national Stay At Home order including all non-essential workers, a suspension of all mandatory payments, and a 6-month period in which the government commits to cover the cost of payrolls for workers staying at home.